patrickbwarren/transam-triton/EMULATOR.md

 possibility to select the tape file is given as a command line option.
 Input bytes are read from the tape file as though from a cassette recorder, and likewise output bytes are appended to the tape file.
-This means that with the monitor 'I' option, the emulated tape interface is expecting to see the correct tape header in front of any data file (described in [TRIMCC.md](TRIMCC.md)]).
+This means that with the Monitor 'I' option, the emulated tape interface is expecting to see the correct tape header in front of any data file as described in [TRIMCC.md](TRIMCC.md).

 #### Printer emulation

 This feature was added to Robin Stuart's emulator.
 The bit-banged output to port 6 bit 8 is captured and convert into ASCII characters, which are then printed to stdout.
-Since all error messages are written to `stderr`, printer output can be captured by redirecting `stdout` to a file, for example `./triton > printer_output.txt`.
+Since all other messages are written to `stderr`, printer output can be captured by redirecting `stdout` to a file, for example `./triton > printer_output.txt`.

-Close examination of the monitor code (`0104`-`0154`) shows just what is happening with the serial printer output, which turns out to be not quite as stated as in the documentation.
+Close examination of the Monitor code (`0104`-`0154`) shows just what is happening with the serial printer output, which turns out to be not quite as stated as in the documentation.
 There is a start bit (port 6 bit 8 high), followed by seven (7) data bits containing the